Holidaze Hazards

 Essentially, find everything possible to say yes to.
 You’ll feel better, and the people you interact with will, too.

-One thought on “Holidaze Hazards”
+2 thoughts on “Holidaze Hazards”

 1. Kathleen A Crochet-Stursa says: